lucamrgs/MUDscope/README.md

 ### netflows
 The `pcap` files containing MUD-rejected traffic (MRT) must be transformed into NetFlows which are used by the remainder of MUDscope.
 To transform MRT pcap files into NetFlow files, we use MUDscope's `netflows` mode that takes as `input` a directory containing all MRT pcap files, transforms them into NetFlow files that will be stored in the `output` directory.

----
-**NOTE**

-MUDscope expects that input pcaps are already into separate *time-windows*, i.e. each pcap represents a new time-window.
+**Note:** MUDscope expects that input pcaps are already into separate *time-windows*, i.e. each pcap represents a new time-window.
 These separate pcaps are required during the `netflows`, `characterize`, and `evolution` modes.
 Therefore, as input for this step, make sure that your `malicious` pcap files are split into time-windows.
 You can divide pcap files spanning multiple time-windows into smaller pcaps using `editcap`:

 ```bash
 editcap -i <60> path/to/input.pcap path/to/output.pcap